Hannes Wolf (footballer)

-Hannes Wolf (born 16 April 1999) is an Austrian professional footballer who plays as a midfielder for Bundesliga club Borussia Mönchengladbach.
+Hannes Tarn Wolf (born 16 April 1999) is an Austrian professional footballer who plays as an attacking midfielder or wide midfielder for Major League Soccer club New York City.

 Club career

 RB Leipzig

 On 23 January 2019, Red Bull Salzburg announced that they had sold Wolf to RB Leipzig from the upcoming 2019/20 season.
 Wolf penned a 5-year contract with the club.

 Short after his arrival to RB Leipzig, Wolf suffered a horrendous leg break for Austria U21 at the European Under-21 Championships in June 2019, after giving his side the lead in the 2–0 victory.

 Borussia Mönchengladbach

 On 21 July 2020, Borussia Mönchengladbach announced the signing of Wolf on a loan deal from RB Leipzig until June 2021, with an option to buy at the end of the season.
-He will reunite with his former manager at Red Bull Salzburg, Marco Rose.
+He had reunited with his former manager at Red Bull Salzburg, Marco Rose.
 In February 2021, the director of sports Max Eberl confirmed that the move was made permanent.